May 2020 Tillabéri massacres

-On 9 May 2020, gunmen attacked several villages in the Tillabéri Region of Niger.
+On May 9, 2020, gunmen attacked the villages of Gadabo, Zibane Koira-Zeno, and Zibane Koira-Tegui in the Tillabéri Region of Niger.
 At least twenty people were killed.
 The perpetrators and motive of the attacks are unknown.

 Background

 The Tillabéri Region is situated in a tri-border area where the boundary of Niger meets that of Burkina Faso and Mali.
 Niger has been under a state of emergency since 2017; this was extended shortly before the attacks took place.
-In the years leading up to the attacks, militant jihadist groups with ties to Al-Qaeda and Islamic State had increased their power and influence in the Sahel, making parts of that land "ungovernable".
+Groups such as Jama'at Nasr al-Islam wal Muslimin and Islamic State in the Greater Sahara operate in areas of Tillaberi region.
 In January 2019, the Nigerien government limited the use of motorcycles at all hours of the day in a bid to stymie insurgents operating in the area.